 A cat’s digestive system can be particularly sensitive and may be easily upset by sudden changes to its diet, for example.
 It’s also designed for cats to eat more frequently and to eat smaller meals.
-Many cats visit their food bowl several times a day and only eat a small amount each time.
-To avoid your pet gaining weight, it's therefore important to be aware of daily portions and divide this over each small meal.
+Many cats visit their food bowl several times a day and eat only a small amount each time.
+To avoid your pet gaining weight, it's therefore important to be aware of daily rations and divide this over each small meal.

 Important nutrients for your cat’s digestion

 Every element of your cat’s food can play a role in supporting their delicate digestive system and, in turn, their overall health.
-To get advice on the best diet for your cat and their specific needs or sensitivities, it’s always best to ask your veterinarian.
+To get advice on the best diet for your cat and their specific needs or sensitivities, it’s always best to ask your vet.
 But let’s look at the key nutrients and factors that are important for every cat’s digestive system.

 Understanding cat digestive issues